facelessuser/ColorHelper/docs/src/markdown/usage.md

 ## Color Info

 The Color Info Panel is the main panel.
-It shows a large color preview and gives access to various tools, such as conversions, access to a color picker, etc. You can "mark" colors and add them to your favorites, or save them away in other [palettes](#palette-panel) than can be accessed later.
+It shows a large color preview and gives access to various tools, such as conversions, access to a color picker, etc. You can :star: colors and add them to your favorites, or save them away in other [palettes](#palette-panel) than can be accessed later.

 ![color info](images/color_info.png)